 Also last year, five activists were arrested, tried and convicted for publicly insulting top UAE officials, committing acts that pose a threat to state security, undermining public order, opposing the government system and instigating others to break laws.

-UAE President Sheikh Khalifa bin Zayed al-Nahayan pardoned all five a day after they were sentenced to prison terms.
+UAE President Sheikh Khalifa bin Zayed al-Nahayan pardoned all five one day after they were sentenced to prison terms.

-According to Muscati, there was hope that the pardoning of the five activists last year was a signal of change to come, but that has not been the case.
+According to Muscati, there was hope that the pardoning of the five activists last year was a signal of change to come, but that has not been he case, he said.

-"These recent arrests are just a continuation of attempts by the authorities to silence critics and other dissenting voices," Muscati said.
+"These recent arrests are just a continuation of attempts by the authorities to silence critics and other dissenting voices," said Muscati of Human Rights Watch.